Rickventura/15693-TI-tag-it/README.md

-# 15693-TI-tag-it
+# 15693-TI-tag-it STANDARD
-Chameleon mini rev G Texas Tag-it
+Chameleon mini rev G Texas Tag-it STANDARD

+Tag-it standard functionality added and tested.
+Two new files, TITagitstandard.h and TITagitstandard.c, were added to the exsisting iso 15693 codec and application files.
-besides the two files TITagitstandard.h and TITagitstandard.c,a few additions to the existing firmare files are necessary to include tag-it standard functionality
+A few changes to the firmare files are necessary to include tag-it standard functionality as explained below:

 add the the following line to file /Chameleon-Mini/Application/application.h: